mtlynch/mtlynch.io/_posts/2018-02-12-why-i-quit-google.md

 Before I found out my promotion decision, I had already decided to leave.
 People say that every promotion level becomes exponentially harder.
 I wasn't looking forward to

 Everyone was telling me that I did great work, but I wasn't proud of any of it.
 I didn't consider it good engineering and I don't think it best served Google.

-# Getting promoted eventually
-TODO: Cut this section?

-I don't mean to imply that the only people who get promoted at Google are conniving ladder climbers.

-After my first failed attempt at promotion, my manager told me that, "eventually, people get the promotions they deserve."
-I think that's true, but it depends on your tolerance for "eventually."

-You can get promoted by just chugging along and doing good work, but you'll probably get promoted 1-5 years later than you would have if you had optimized your work to further your own career.
-The exact delay can be extended by a variety of events outside of your control:

-* You get assigned a project that's time-consuming, but whose benefits are not measurable (e.g., taking ownership of legacy code)
-* Management cancels your project due to changes in priority
-* Your senior teammate leaves the company, leaving you with fewer supporters whose word carries weight with promotion committees

 # Working for myself